 Search for new suppliers or renegotiate terms with existing suppliers.

 Have you outgrown a supplier’s capabilities?
 Have their rates increased over time to a point where they are no longer competitive?
 We recommend regularly reviewing your vendor relationships to make sure they are still financially viable in your supply chain.
+This could be an area that could easily improve profitability with a simple conversation.

 Don’t ever hesitate to ask suppliers for discounts, especially those that you work with frequently or spend lots of money with.
 Other items you could negotiate with suppliers include financing terms and reduced shipping costs, or ask about any other benefits they might have available to you that you don’t know about.
 You’d be surprised how simple this can be with certain suppliers if you simply ask.